pkscout/rpi.screencontrol/README.md

 This script sets the brightness, and screen on/off based on triggers (dark, dim, bright) or times.

 ## PREREQUISITES:
-1. You should be running Raspian Buster or later, although right now I wouldn't recommend Bullseye unless you like beta testing software.
+1. You should be running Raspian Buster or later.
+This script does support the new Picamera2 in Raspian Bullseye.
 1. Python3 is required.
-1. For rpi.screencontrol to function properly, there is a module you need to install to control the RPi Touchscreen.
-From a terminal window type `sudo pip3 install rpi-backlight` or `sudo pip install rpi-backlight` (if you're system only has Python3).

 ## PI CONFIGURATION:
 To use the BH1750 ambient light sensor and/or the BME280 temperature sensor, you need to enable i2c in raspi-config.
-To use the Pi Camera to detect light levels, the camera must be turned on in raspi-config.
+If you are using Raspian Buster and the Pi Camera to detect light levels, the camera must be turned on in raspi-config.
 Both the camera and i2c options are under INTERFACING OPTIONS in raspi-config.
-If you are running Bullseye, you must enable the camera in legacy mode, as there are currently no Python bindings for libcamera.
-If that doesn't work, use Buster.

 To control the RPi 7" touchscreen you need to also edit the backlight rules.
 From a terminal window:
 ```